MultiAgenticSwarm/MultiAgenticSwarm/docs/tickets.md

 - #22 Studio Adapter (Needs #4)
 - #24 Safe Points (Needs #23)
 - #25 Integration Tests (Needs all)

+**Critical Note:** Ticket #1 is the foundation for everything.
+Without the proper LangGraph fields in the state schema, many other tickets will fail or produce incorrect behavior.
+Implement these changes before moving to Phase 2.

 This structure ensures maximum parallel development while respecting critical dependencies.